Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 <</script>>

-<</link>>), then load the saved html file in your Internet browser.
+<</link>>), then load the saved html file in your internet browser.

-All good?
-Try some other functions, like <<link"images">><<audio "song" stop>><<goto [[images]]>><</link>>, <<link"styling">><<audio "song" stop>><<goto [[background]]>><</link>>, or just return to <<link"start">><<audio "song" stop>><<goto [[Start]]>><</link>>.Changing background colors, font types, and other general changes to the look of your story/game may require some CSS styling.
+Changing background colors, font types, and other general changes to the look of your story/game may require some CSS styling.
 If you only want to change a line or two, in-line styling as described [[here|colors]] is fine.
-But if you want consistent changes throughout the story/game, you might want to start up a [[CSS stylesheet|http://twinery.org/wiki/stylesheet]].
+But if you want consistent changes throughout the story/game, you might want to start up a <a target="_blank" href="http://twinery.org/wiki/stylesheet">CSS stylesheet</a>.

 * Let's start with changing the background of the entire site.

-* You'll see in the above image that we've also already added the code for the background change, under the "body {" selector:
+* You'll see in the above image that we've also already added the code for the background change, under the "<<if $sf is "sc">>body<</if>><<if $sf is "h">>tw-story<</if>> {" selector:

 {{{background-color:blue;}}}

-* You can use whatever color you like -- here are some resources [[by color name|http://www.w3schools.com/cssref/css_colornames.asp]] or by [[hexadecimal color picker|http://www.colorpicker.com/]].
+* You can use whatever color you like—here are some resources <a target="_blank" href="http://www.w3schools.com/cssref/css_colornames.asp">by color name</a> or by <a target="_blank" href="http://www.colorpicker.com/">hexadecimal color picker</a>.

 * This changes the background of ALL your passages.